What is a Civil Celebrant?

 Are Funeral and Celebration of Life Ceremonies the same?

-A traditional Funeral ceremony is an End-of-life ceremony that focuses on the loss of relationships.
-People find comfort in the rituals of saying goodbye to loved ones when they pass.
+- A traditional Funeral ceremony is an End-of-life ceremony that focuses on the loss of relationships.
+People find comfort in the ceremony and rituals of saying goodbye to loved ones when they pass.

-A Celebration of Life ceremony is an End-of-life ceremony that focuses on the gift of life of a loved one.
-Consequently, this type of ceremony provides an experience that is not only uplifting, but is also comforting and memorable for those family and friends at the ceremony.
+- A Celebration of Life ceremony is an End-of-life ceremony that focuses on the gift of life of a loved one.
+This type of ceremony provides an experience that is not only uplifting, but is also comforting and memorable for those family and friends at the ceremony.

-I craft these end-of-life ceremonies not only with care and with knowledge, but also with sensitivity and respect for all mourners.
-I conduct these ceremonies in a manner that meets the needs and wishes of attendees.
+- I craft these end-of-life ceremonies with care and expert knowledge, and with sensitivity and respect for all mourners.
+Consequently, I conduct these ceremonies in a manner that meets the needs and wishes of people who attend the ceremony.